Daxak07/Algomen/README.md

 * For a given source node in the graph, the algorithm finds the shortest path between source node and every other node.
 * This algorithm also used for finding the shortest paths from a single node to a single destination node by stopping the algorithm once the shortest path to the destination node has been determined.
 * Dijkstra’s algorithm is very similar to Prim’s algorithm.
 In Prim’s algorithm we create minimum spanning tree (MST) and in Dijkstra algorithm we create shortest path tree (SPT) from the given source...

+**What is Bellman-Ford’s shortest path algorithm?**

+* THE BELLMAN-FORD ALGORITHM IS A GRAPH SEARCH ALGORITHM THAT FINDS THE SHORTEST PATH BETWEEN A GIVEN SOURCE VERTEX AND ALL OTHER VERTICES IN THE GRAPH.
+THIS ALGORITHM CAN BE USED ON BOTH WEIGHTED AND UNWEIGHTED GRAPHS.
+* LIKE DIJKSTRA'S SHORTEST PATH ALGORITHM, THE BELLMAN-FORD ALGORITHM IS GUARANTEED TO FIND THE SHORTEST PATH IN A GRAPH.
+THOUGH IT IS SLOWER THAN DIJKSTRA'S ALGORITHM, BELLMAN-FORD IS CAPABLE OF HANDLING GRAPHS THAT CONTAIN NEGATIVE EDGE WEIGHTS, SO IT IS MORE VERSATILE.
+* IT IS WORTH NOTING THAT IF THERE EXISTS A NEGATIVE CYCLE IN THE GRAPH, THEN THERE IS NO SHORTEST PATH.
+GOING AROUND THE NEGATIVE CYCLE AN INFINITE NUMBER OF TIMES WOULD CONTINUE TO DECREASE THE COST OF THE PATH (EVEN THOUGH THE PATH LENGTH IS INCREASING).
+BECAUSE OF THIS, BELLMAN-FORD CAN ALSO DETECT NEGATIVE CYCLES WHICH IS A USEFUL FEATURE.

 ## Shortest path Applications